Duvalcle/HokuyoProcessing/README.md

 # HokuyoProcessing

-makefile will automatically creat an executing file "hokuyo";
+makefile will automatically create an executing file "hokuyo";
 to run it : $./hokuyo

 Make sure the hokuyo is connected to your Linux